casework/CASE-Examples/examples/illustrations/inference/README.md

 }
 ```

 This structure is an updated example of Inference based on the paper [Standardization of File Recovery Classification and Authentication](https://doi.org/10.1016/j.diin.2019.06.004) by Casey, Nelson, and Hyde.
 This example is also related to examples in [Standardization of forming and expressing preliminary evaluative opinions on digital evidence](https://doi.org/10.1016/j.fsidi.2019.200888) by Casey.
+The data tampering examples ("Wiping", "Mass deletion") are inferences related to evidence tampering, with background provided in the DFRWS-EU 2020 presentation "[Expressing evaluative conclusions in cases involving tampering of digital evidence](https://dfrws.org/wp-content/uploads/2020/06/DFRWS-EU-2020-Expressing-evaluative-conclusions-in-cases-involving-tampering-of-digital-evidence.pdf)" by Bollé, Servida, Polewczyk, Souvignet and Casey.

 When making an evidence-based inference, the evidenceEvaluation value is assigned to the observations, not the hypothesis.